chrishumphreys/tinker-chrome/README.md

 There is a lot of scope for additional features.
 Leave a comment to vote four your

+# Support

+Check out the FAQ (https://github.com/chrishumphreys/tinker-chrome/wiki).

+If you think you have found a bug or have suggestions feel free to raise an ticket in GitHub (https://github.com/chrishumphreys/tinker-chrome/issues).

 # Developing and contributing